 What is an Advance Beneficiary Notice (ABN)?

 An Advance Beneficiary Notice is a mandatory document that healthcare providers must share with Medicare beneficiaries before they receive a service.
-It is necessary, however, only in those cases where a provider has reason to believe Medicare will not pay for a particular service based on coverage rules.
+However, it is necessary only in cases where a provider has reason to believe Medicare will not pay for a particular service based on coverage rules.

 ABNs is protect beneficiaries from unexpected financial liabilities.
 It allows them to accept or refuse a service that Medicare might not pay for.
 Failure to provide an ABN when mandated may result in the provider having to take on the beneficiary’s financial liability.